ALA-herbarium/documentation/annotation_labels.md

 ## Other annotations

-These should be added as new _parts_ of type _media_ contained with the herbarium sheet _container_.
+These should be added as new _parts_ of type _media_ contained within the herbarium sheet _container_.
 To create:

  * Click on Parts tab in the operator's record view